php-fig/fig-standards/proposed/psr-1-coding-style-guide/0900-control-structures.md

         echo $i;
     }

-It is acceptable to perform assignment within `for` conditions.
+It is acceptable to perform assignment within `for` expressions.

 `foreach`